From percolation transition to Anderson localization in one-dimensional speckle potentials: Semi-classical transport in 1D red speckle potentials -- percolation transition

 where $\Theta$ is the Heaviside function.
 This describes a potential bounded from above by $V_0>0$, with a mean $\langle V(x)\rangle=0$ and a variance $\langle V^2(x)\rangle=V_0^2$.
 The speckle potential is further assumed to be Gaussian correlated:

 where $\sigma$ denotes the correlation length.
 A typical realization of such a random potential is shown in Fig. \ref{Fig:setup}(a).
-In practice, red- or blue-detuned correlated speckle potentials are commonly produced in cold-atom experiments by shining the atoms with a laser reflected or transmitted through a rough surface.
-Attractive (resp. repulsive) potentials experienced by the atoms are obtained by tuning the laser far to the red (resp. blue) of a relevant atomic transition \cite{Clement2006, Shapiro2012}.
+In practice, correlated speckle potentials are commonly produced in cold-atom experiments by shining the atoms with a laser reflected or transmitted through a rough surface.
+A red-detuned (resp. blue-detuned) speckle then corresponds to an attractive (resp. repulsive) potential experienced by the atoms, obtained by tuning the laser far to the red (resp. blue) of a relevant atomic transition~\cite{Clement2006, Shapiro2012}.

 In a purely classical picture, it is clear that the percolation threshold of this system lies at $E=V_0$.
 Indeed, for $E<V_0$ only finite clusters exist, whereas for $E>V_0$ an infinite cluster spans the entire space in the thermodynamic limit $L\to\infty$.
 From a transport perspective, a particle with energy $E<V_0$ is thus necessarily trapped within a potential valley, while for $E>V_0$ it can propagate arbitrarily far, see Fig. \ref{Fig:setup}(b).
-To explore how this classical percolation threshold connects with the quantum theory of Anderson localization, in this work we focus ---unless otherwise stated--- on the semi-classical regime defined by
+To explore how this classical percolation threshold connects with the quantum theory of Anderson localization, in this work we focus---unless otherwise stated---on the semi-classical regime defined by

-This regime corrresponds to a physical situation where the particle flies near the classical percolation threshold, and has a de Broglie wavelength $h/\sqrt{2mE}$ much smaller than the disorder correlation length~$\sigma$.
+This regime corresponds to a physical situation where the particle flies near the classical percolation threshold, and has a de Broglie wavelength $h/\sqrt{2mE}$ much smaller than the disorder correlation length~$\sigma$.
 Under these conditions, the particle effectively resolves all potential fluctuations and experiences negligible tunneling, thereby behaving almost classically.
 The condition~\eqref{eq:SC_condition} introduces the relevant dimensionless parameter

 which may be viewed as an effective Planck constant, quantifying how close the system is to the classical limit.
 In practice, this limit is typically reached either for very large disorder strength $V_0$, or for a sufficiently large correlation length $\sigma$.